unlaunch/documentation/_docs/sdks/react-sdk.md

 ---
 title: Unlaunch React.js SDK - Official Guide
-description: This guide provides complete information about the Unlaunch React.js SDK
+description: This guide provides complete information about the Unlaunch React SDK
 ---
 # Unlaunch React.js SDK

 This guide provides complete information about the Unlaunch React.js SDK and documents all of the methods available in our client-side React SDK.
 This guide help to understand how to use its functions and how to integrate it in your application to call feature flags.

-{% include alert-note.html type="info" content="The Unlaunch React.js SDK uses Javascript client side SDK under the hood." %}
+{% include alert-note.html type="info" content="The Unlaunch React SDK uses Javascript client side SDK under the hood." %}

-{% include alert-note.html type="warning" content="The Unlaunch React.js SDK requires React 16.3.0 or later.
+{% include alert-note.html type="warning" content="The Unlaunch React SDK requires React 16.3.0 or later.
 This SDK uses the Context API, which requires React version 16.3.0 or later." %}

 ## Import the SDK Library